ner0-m/elsa/README.md

 The main third party dependencies (Eigen3, spdlog, Catch2) are integrated via git submodules.

 For CUDA support, you need a CUDA capable graphics card as well as an installation of the CUDA toolkit.
-Current testing includes CUDA 9.1 and 9.2 combined with gcc7.
+Current testing includes CUDA 9.2 combined with gcc7.

 Compiling
 ---------